sassanh/python-redux/README.md

-A redux implementation built on top of RxPy and Pyrsistent
+A redux implementation for Python